Bobo Hui

-Bobo Hui Pik-Kee (許碧姬, born 23 January 1931), is a veteran supporting actor in Hong Kong, she is a TV special actor, mainly shooting TVB dramas.
-She is good at playing roles such as passers-by, garbage women, and kind old ladies.
+Bobo Hui Pik-Kee (許碧姬, born 23 January 1931), is a veteran supporting actor in Hong Kong.
+She is a TV special actor mainly in TVB dramas.
 She has also acted for Hong Kong Television.

-Her more notable roles include Leung Sei (Fourth Wife) in the 2009 TVB drama "Rosy Business" and Guat Ma in the 2010 TVB drama "No Regrets".
+Her more notable roles include Leung Sei (Fourth Wife) in the 2009 TVB drama Rosy Business and Guat Ma in the 2010 TVB drama No Regrets.

 Background

-In 1946, Hui followed her parents from Shantou to Hong Kong, but because she was over the age limit, she had no school to go to and had to enroll in an English night school.
-Later, a friend of hers who worked at Radio Hong Kong organized a Teochew drama troupe and asked her to dub Teochew dialect for the movie.
-A few years later, she became the host of "First Time in Hong Kong", teaching Teochew people how to adapt to life in Hong Kong.
+In 1946, Hui moved with her parents from Shantou to Hong Kong.
+As she exceeded the age limit for regular schooling, she enrolled in an English-language night school.
+She later participated in a Teochew drama troupe organized by a friend at Radio Hong Kong, where she provided Teochew-language dubbing for films.
+She subsequently became the host of "First Time in Hong Kong", a program aimed at helping Teochew migrants adapt to life in Hong Kong.

-In the early days, Hui worked as a special actress in Asia Television's dramas.
-In 1991, she signed a contract with TVB and filmed the movie "The Romance of the Condor Heroes".
-He can still speak fluent Teochew dialect in TVB dramas.

-In 2010, she gained attention for her role as Guat Ma in the TV series "No Regrets".

 In the second half of 2016, Hoi fell at home and fractured her leg, which has caused her to have difficulty in moving in recent years.
-As she needs crutches, she reduced her filming in recent years.
+As she needs crutches, she reduced her filming.